NutekSecurity/learn-c/README.md

 ## Back to Dockerfile

+This `Dockerfile` will eventually run our application so watch it closely as it changes.

+### Minimal Dockerfile

 Now please get back to the Dockerfile we created and change so it look like the file below and run `docker build --tag c-dev .`.
 This will create a c-dev image that you can run with `docker run --rm -it c-dev`.
 If it fails, you might need to run again `docker build --no-chache -t c-dev`